tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

     OK (1 test, 2 assertions)

-## Update wercker.yml to run tests
+## Update wercker.yml to run your tests

-Update the `wercker.yml` file by adding steps that execute our tests.
+Update the `wercker.yml` file by adding steps that execute our newly created tests.

     box: wercker/php
     build: